 Ransomware is one of the most difficult cybersecurity problems to solve.
 Some security firms simply recommend you pay the ransom, assuming you haven’t backed up your data recently.
 Unfortunately the best advice isn’t too helpful for anyone already infected: don’t get breached in the first place.

 And if you pay the ransom, do you get your data back?
 Actually, sometimes the answer is yes.
 Let’s be clear — stories abound of ransomware victims paying and not getting access.
-ZeroFOX does NOT recommend paying the ransom, there’s simply too much uncertainty.
+ZeroFox does NOT recommend paying the ransom, there’s simply too much uncertainty.

 PhishMe revealed that 97% of phishing emails it analyzed this year contained some form of ransomware.
 Any other form of malware was restricted to the remaining 3%.
 And as we have seen time and time again, what’s true for email phishing is bound to be true for social media phishing.
 Social media networks are the perfect place for ransomware based attacks to occur due to the sheer size of the audience they tap into.

-Last year, about 70 percent of social media scams were shared manually through people and common connections.
+In recent years, as many as 70 percent of social media scams were shared manually through people and common connections.
 As you know, people are more likely to click on a link or download content if it is recommended by somebody they know.
 Cisco reports that Facebook is now the #1 way to breach a corporate network and the #1 source of malware.

 Take the Locky Ransomware for example.
 Locky is not particularly new — it was released in early 2016.
 Locky targets PCs, exploiting a vulnerability in MS Word, and automatically changes all your files to .locky, scrambling them in the process.
 It sets the computer’s desktop to a image of a set of instructions for how to the pay the bitcoin ransom, about $500 at the current bitcoin valuation.